-The Thomas Jefferson Presidential Dollar is the third in the multi-year Presidential Dollar coin series, and was released into circulation on August 16, 2007.
+The Thomas Jefferson Presidential Dollar is the third in the multi-year Presidential Dollar coin series and was released into circulation on August 16, 2007.
 The day before the general release, the U.S. Mint held an official release ceremony at the Jefferson Memorial in Washington, D.C.
-One of the highlights of the release ceremony was the unveiling of results from the Mint's Gallup Poll the Mint, asking Americans some basic questions about the first four U.S. presidents.
+One of the highlights of the release ceremony was the unveiling of results from the Mint's Gallup Poll where the Mint, asked Americans some basic questions about the first four U.S. presidents.

 Thomas Jefferson on U.S. Coins

-Thomas Jefferson is one of our nation's favorite founding fathers, and has been featured on several U.S. coins prior to the Presidential Dollar that honors him.
+Thomas Jefferson is one of our nation's favorite founding fathers and has been featured on several U.S. coins before the Presidential Dollar that honors him.
 The most well-known is the nickel.
-Jefferson's portrait has appeared on the nickel since 1938, when it was changed from the Buffalo nickel design.
+Jefferson's portrait had appeared on the nickel since 1938 when the design was changed from the Buffalo nickel.
 Jefferson has also appeared on two commemorative coins.
 The first one was a gold Dollar issued in 1903 to commemorate the Louisiana Purchase Exposition.
 The Purchase was negotiated 100 years earlier by Jefferson during his first term as president.
 The other commemorative coin to honor Jefferson was a silver dollar issued in 1993 to commemorate the 250th anniversary of Jefferson's birth.
 It featured a portrait of Jefferson on the obverse and his residence, Monticello, on the reverse.

 Another coin which commemorates Mount Rushmore is a Half Dollar issued in 1991 to note the 50th anniversary of this majestic mountainside sculpture.
 Jefferson also appears on the U.S. $2 bill and the $100 Series EE Savings Bond.